fedorrik/scrapper/README.md

 - 02-Well-{tube}.fcs for MIC/2;
 - 03-Well-{tube}.fcs for MIC
 3. Launch add_data.py
-- If drug you trying to add already exist in the data file scrapper will ask you if you want to a.overwrite or b.skip it.
+- If drug you trying to add already exist in the data files scrapper will ask you if you want to a.overwrite or b.skip it.
 Type a or b and press Enter to choose.

 Author: Fedor Ryabov, fedorrik1@gmail.com